cooper/ferret/doc/Keywords.md

 package <name> [<version>]
 ```

 Declares the document's package name.
+Package names determine the current
-All package names are global and
+context object, which is essentially a namespace.
+All contexts are global, and
+their names are always root-level.

-independent of the previous package.
-At this time, only one package declaration
+At this time, only one package declaration per document is supported.
+Although
-per document is supported.
-Although it generally appears on the first line, its
-location within the file is insignificant.
+it generally appears on the first line, its location within the file is
+insignificant.
 It does not require termination.

 ```
 package Hello 1.0
 ```

+See [Contexts](Scopes.md#context) for general information on namespaces.

 ### class